Lamoille Valley Rail Trail Parking - Morrisville Trailhead

 Yes, Lamoille River Valley Swimming Holes is an officially sanctioned recreation area where swimming is permitted.
 Reported activities include: Swimming, Jumping.
 Always respect posted closures and seasonal restrictions.

 The best time to visit Lamoille River Valley Swimming Holes is The best time to visit is during the summer months (June to August) when the water is warmest and conditions are ideal for swimming.
-Early autumn (September) offers stunning foliage views, while spring is great for exploring trails and waterfalls after snowmelt..
-Water levels, clarity, and temperature vary with recent weather — always check conditions before going, especially after rain or snowmelt.
+Early autumn (September) offers striking foliage views, while spring is great for exploring trails and waterfalls after snowmelt.
+Water levels, clarity, and temperature vary with recent weather - always check conditions before going, especially after rain or snowmelt.

 Reported facilities at Lamoille River Valley Swimming Holes include: Limited facilities; visitors should plan accordingly.
-Parking is available at some sites, but bathrooms and other amenities may not be present..
-Amenities can change — contact the managing agency or check recent visitor reports to confirm current availability.
+Parking is available at some sites, but bathrooms and other amenities may not be present.
+Amenities can change - contact the managing agency or check recent visitor reports to confirm current availability.

 The area reflects Vermont’s cultural heritage, with the Waterville covered bridge serving as a reminder of 19th-century engineering.
 The river has long been a resource for the region’s communities, symbolizing both sustenance and recreation.